acoustic-content-samples/sample-use-assets-by-name/README.md

 #### 2. Update the baseTenantUrl and serverBaseUrl

 This sample includes baseTenantUrl and serverBaseUrl values set in the assets-by-name.js file in the public directory.
 Update those values for your tenant.
-In the IBM Watson Content Hub user interface, open the user menu from the top navigation bar, then select "Hub information".
+In the IBM Watson Content Hub user interface, open the "Hub information" dialog from the "About" flyout menu in the left navigation pane.
 The pop-up window shows your API URL, host and content hub ID for your Watson Content Hub tenant.
 Use this information to update the value of the baseTenantUrl variable.
 For example it might look something like this:

 const baseTenantUrl = "https://my12.digitalexperience.ibm.com/api/12345678-9abc-def0-1234-56789abcdef0";